Inky-developer/debris/Readme.md

   - [ ] Rethink the parse step, maybe use a hand-written parser

 ## ToDo:
-  - Fix strange bug with tests:
-    More than three datapack tests lead to a program freeze
   - Implement simplest form of loops
   - For now loops will be runtime-only, so all variables that are written to in a recursing block must be non-comptime